practical-neuroimaging/practical-neuroimaging.github.com/_sources/day0.txt

 ***********

 * Around 30 minutes homework;
-* Homework ready by end of day Monday for following Friday course;
+* Homework ready by end of day Monday for following FridBy kladcat [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commonsay course;
 * Class consists of:

     * 5 minute debrief from previous class;